Itai-Nelken/itai-lang/SPEC.md

 ## Generics

 Generics allow a type in a function or struct to be any type the user provides.<br>
-In a function, the generic type can be infered in the call.
+In a function, the generic parameter(s) can be infered in the call.

 ```rust
 // structs